Chapter 1:

 “Wait…No, I didn’t mean to…”

 “It’s cool.
 I know what you meant.”
-Nicolaus noted what seemed to be Katie’s genuine slip of the tongue.
+Nicolaus noted Katie’s slip of the tongue.
 He hadn’t paid any attention to it before, but in collaboration with her story, the young waitress wore workout clothes.
 Black shorts with a green streak running up the side and matching jacket.
 He also took notice of her long, toned legs, to which the spiny haired young man turned his head to avoid gawking.
 (Better keep my eyes upward or I’ll end up staring at those all night.)
 “That’s what you wanted to talk about, right?
 You know, if we spend too much time in here Amala will probably think we’re conspiring against her.
 She’s pretty paranoid after all.”

 “Also, a little scary.”